eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 Implementers\' additional steps may include:

-1. The app configuration and UI shall be further protected using code hardening and runtime application self-protection or similar security measures to protect the total application against malicious attacks.
+1. The app configuration and UI SHALL be further protected using code hardening and runtime application self-protection or similar security measures to protect the total application against malicious attacks.

 2. The app attestation checks are not included in scope (including anti-root measures, etc.), with implementation responsibility resting with the implementers.

-The white label app shall include localization and branding capabilities by enhancing the UI per the official languages of at least three Member States.
+The white label app SHALL include localization and branding capabilities by enhancing the UI per the official languages of at least three Member States.

 The white label app does not include app back-end services, which are considered out of scope.
 All the data is stored in the device, not in cloud.

-The terms and conditions and the privacy notice shall be included by the Implementers, and the white label app shall provide a placeholder to facilitate this.
+The terms and conditions and the privacy notice SHALL be included by the Implementers, and the white label app SHALL provide a placeholder to facilitate this.

 The white label app includes key features for remote presentation using \[OpenID4VP\].

 The white label app does not include proximity capabilities (ISO 18013-5).

-## 6.3 Age Verification Issuing Service
+## 6.2 High Level Requirements for the Age Verification Issuing Service
+The age verification issuing service included in the white label solution can be used by Attestation Providers.

-The age verification issuing service included in the white label solution shall support mDoc and follow \[OpenID4VCI\] authentication code flow.
-The issuing service shall support batch issuing for the age over nn attestation.
+The age verification issuing service included in the white label solution SHALL support mDoc and follow \[OpenID4VCI\] authentication code flow.
+The issuing service SHALL support batch issuing for the age over nn attestation.

 The claims of the Proof of Age attestation are statically calculated from the enrollment document.
 No zero-knowledge proof is used in the first version.
 Consequently, when an individual reaches the age of nn, they must obtain a new proof of age attestation.

-The age verification issuing service shall include connectors for eIDAS node with SAML and OpenID Connect integration points for identity providers.
-Furthermore, an extra module shall be included in the issuing service that shall receive passport/id data from the white label app to produce the age over nn attestation.
+The age verification issuing service SHALL include connectors for eIDAS node with SAML and OpenID Connect integration points for identity providers.
+Furthermore, an extra module SHALL be included in the issuing service that SHALL receive passport/id data from the white label app to produce the age over nn attestation.
 The issuing service will also include capabilities for Pre-Authorized Code Flow using QR code/token.